Gargi-Goyal/Plant-Image-classification/README.md

 ## 🌐 Frontend + Backend Integration

-We created a fully *dynamic frontend* using:
+created a fully *dynamic frontend* using:

-- *🧩 Flask Web Interface*: Accepts image uploads via HTML form, sends it to the ML model, and displays predicted species dynamically.
 - *📊 Streamlit Frontend*: Built for faster local development and testing.
 It allows image uploads, live predictions, and visualization of feature maps or probabilities.

 ---